Bunnies often like to explore or even sit in the gap between the wall and the back of your couch. There are good reasons why this should be avoided.

 The best way to block access is to cover over the sides.
 There are many materials you can use including wooden boards cut to shape or sections of pet pen fencing or wire grids.

-If you are handy with DIY a permanent solution can be to first build a frame under your couch which can be used to stop your bunny getting underneath and then to build the sides up to cover the gap by attaching a few bits of wooden board.
+If you are handy with DIY a permanent solution can be to first build a frame under your couch.
+This can be used to stop your bunny getting underneath and then to build the sides up to cover the gap by attaching a few bits of wooden board.

 Some people go as far as putting a shelf or wooden frame behind the sofa to keep it all boxed in.